-The College worked over recent years to overhaul its risk management, health and safety and other procedures.
+The College continues to assign a high level of importance to risk management, health and safety and other procedures.
 This included a fresh review of the strategic risks faced by the College.

 Outlined below is a description of the principal risk factors that are faced by the College.
 Not all the factors lie within the College's control.
 Other factors besides those listed below might also adversely affect the College.